English 1102 (2 Sections, Douglas College, David Lam campus)

 One of the best ways to learn to write academic prose is to read it.
-To this end, the academic readings for this section of 1130 will explore the theme of “boundaries” in a post-9/11 world: we will consider the kinds of borders or boundaries—geographic, political, cultural, personal—that have arisen following the terrorist attacks on the United States on 11 September 2001, as well as the closely related issues of group identity and racism.
+To this end, the academic readings for this section of 1130 will explore the theme of “boundaries” in a post-9/11 world: we will consider the kinds of borders or boundaries—geographic, political, cultural, personal—that have arisen following the terrorist attacks on the United States on 11 September 2001, as well as the closely related issues of group identity, xenophobia in the Trump era, and racism.

 - Maureen Okun and Nora Ruddock.
 The Broadview Guide to Citation and Documentation.
 2nd Broadview Press, 2016.
 ISBN: 978-1-55481-334-6

 - Trainor, K. Course Pack of Selected Readings.
 (Available in the Douglas College Bookstore).